Testing and Renewal

 ONCC reserves the right to cancel the scores of any candidate who violates the Professional Examination Rules or to cancel scores resulting from any testing irregularity.

-ONCC provides a personalized certificate and wallet card for each candidate who passes the test or meets the renewal requirements approximately 8 weeks after scores are reported.
+ONCC provides a personalized certificate for each candidate who passes the test or meets the renewal requirements approximately 8 weeks after scores are reported.

 Pass Rates